favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

    Use [docs/README.markdown](README.markdown) as the map for public docs.
 If you edit `docs/design/`, start with [docs/design/README.markdown](design/README.markdown).
 If you edit `README.markdown`, follow [docs/design/guides/readme-writing.markdown](design/guides/readme-writing.markdown).

+   Keep existing explanations aligned with code changes.
+Remove them only when they no longer apply or their information has moved to a smaller correct maintained home.

 5. Open the pull request.

-   Keep the summary focused on behavior and include test evidence when relevant.
+   Keep the summary focused on behavior.
 We loosely follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), and the maintainer may normalize the pull-request title.
 Use `fix:` for bugs in released code, `fixup:` for bugs introduced during the current development cycle, `ux:` for UI/UX improvements, and `fv:` for formal-verification work (Lean models, proofs, oracles, and differential tests).

 ## 🧑‍⚖️ Who’s in Charge